Revised Standards FAQs

 B.) Is teratology risk assessment/counseling included in this?

-While CTAT found that the number of cases does not predict competency as defined by board exam performance, stakeholder feedback supported the retention of a minimum threshold for exposure to non-simulated clients, in diverse practice settings and with a variety of indications.
+While CTAT found that the number of cases does not predict competency as defined by board exam performance, stakeholder feedback supported the retention of a minimum threshold for exposure to patients/clients, in diverse practice settings and with a variety of indications.

 Moreover, the review of competency-based education literature did not identify an existing tool to assess and determine clinical competency in genetic counseling trainees, and such a tool would be necessary for the implementation of a competency-based approach.
 CTAT found no viable alternative approaches that would eliminate the need for a minimum number of required cases.
 CTAT also noted that the profession has a set of well-defined practice-based competencies (PBCs) and that clinical training and all components of a program should support trainees’ development of the PBCs.